naughtyneigbour/ctfscript/README.md

 # CTFScript

-This is just a global repo with scripts and program usefull for ctf hacking.
+This repo regroup scripts and program useful for ctf hacking competition.